awsdocs/aws-lambda-developer-guide/doc_source/with-userapp.md

 ### Retrieve a Lambda Function<a name="with-userapp-walkthrough-custom-events-get-configuration"></a>

-The Lambda CLI `get-function` command returns Lambda function metadata and a presigned URL that you can use to download the function's deployment packagen\.
+The Lambda CLI `get-function` command returns Lambda function metadata and a presigned URL that you can use to download the function's deployment package\.

 ```
 $ aws lambda get-function --function-name helloworld